xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- enh (gil)    Reorganized DMX models into separate classes.
+Make sure you have backups of your show folder
+                   just in case since it was a huge change.
    -- enh (dkulp)  Reduce number of wxIdleEvent are being processed to reduce CPU usage -- bug (dkulp)  Videos with B frames may stop rendering.
 Fixes #1902 -- bug (gil)    View Objects were still saving with version 3 positioning instead of 4 causing rotation changes to keep reversing in X and Y